Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-Assumptions-and-Evaluation.md

 ![image](/assets/images/linear_vs_nonlinear_residual_plots.png?raw=true){: .center-image }

 The non-linear pattern is overwhelmingly obvious in the residual plots.
-You may be wondering why we bothered at all since we saw the non-linear trend in when plotting the observed data.
-That works for low dimensional cases that are easy to visualize but how will you know if you have more than a few features?
+You may be wondering why we bothered plotting at all since we saw the non-linear trend when plotting the observed data.
+That works well for low dimensional cases that are easy to visualize but how will you know if you have more than 2-3 features?
 The residual plot is a powerful tool in that case and something you should leverage often.

 Let's now plot a histogram of residuals to see if they're Normally distributed for the linear case.